james-durk/CS-499/index.md

 ### Summary of Review

-- **Existing Functionality:** Describes the original purpose and behavior of each artifact before enhancement.
+- **Existing Functionality:** Describes the original purpose and behavior of the artifact before enhancement.
 - **Code Analysis:** Identified improvements needed in structure, logic, maintainability, security, and efficiency.
 - **Planned Enhancements:** Each enhancement aligned with one of the three categories:
   - Software Design & Engineering